yshirai999/Systematic-Equity-Strategies/readme.md

-# An End-to-End Quantitative Strategy for Systematic Equity Investing
+# An End-to-End Pipeline for Systematic Equity Investing

 This repo implements a t-copula with Bilateral Gamma (BG) marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.